-Join yoga teacher Ellie McGrath on this 4 day SLOW trek
+Join yoga teacher Ellie McGrath on this 7 day SLOW TREK

-An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the Great Humbug of the last two years
+An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the daily grind of Great Humbug

 Maximum group size: 10 trekkers

 Desert new moon.
 Photo by Carolyn Larcombe who will be on the Bare Sole Full Moon Connect in August